dynamsoft-docs/barcode-reader-docs/parameters/reference/scale-up-modes.md

 # ScaleUpModes

-`ScaleUpModes` is a parameter to control the process for scaling up an image used for detecting barcodes with small module size.
+`ScaleUpModes` determines the process for scaling up an image used for detecting barcodes with small module size.
 It consists of one or more modes, each mode represents a way to implement the scale-up.

 ## Candidate Mode List